The Song of the Libelungs

 The dragonflies were fiercely attacked, from the first moment, with everything that man could use for the purpose of destruction.

-How would they perceive each other when they performed the ritual of their sleepwalking dance in a blind trance of magical passes?
+How would they perceive each other when they performed the ritual of their sleepwalking dance in a blind trance of magical steps?
 Was there a programmed algorithm that ordered him?
 A law of the game, with abstract pieces, in which Noima subsists, somewhere else, above or below the carved figures, in the game or of the game?
 Was the game the secret master of the ghostly caricatures, hypocritically pretending to be a farce of the world?
 Which world?

 7.

 Dragonflies followed their metamorphosis throughout the day.
-With all the carnage, when the dawn broke its gore over the Endless Wasteland, the kerb of corpses was no more than an insignificant marginal border to the grand picture of the Landless Force.
+With all the carnage, when the dawn broke its gore over the Endless Wasteland, the curb of corpses was no more than an insignificant marginal border to the grand picture of the Landless Force.

 Substantial reinforcements had already arrived.
 Thousands and thousands of strong arms were fanning the sharp tools spreading across the endless field of death, but on such a narrow strip, so narrow!